A Quiet Vision Board for an Intentional Life

 When we curate a vision board this way, it is less about planning the faraway future and more about shaping and embodying the present.
 We are not waiting for life to become beautiful; we are choosing beauty in how we live it now.

 Our vision board is not set in stone either.
 It can evolve as our lives (and we) change.
-Return to it as often as you want to make small refinements so that it’s always ringing true for you.
+Return to it as often as you want to make refinements.

-As I wrote about in my Beauty as a Way of Living post, this culture most often equates beauty with perfection; however, choosing to create this quieter kind of vision board is our way of gently pushing back against that – and against following aesthetic trends.
+As I wrote about in my Beauty as a Way of Living post, this culture most often equates beauty with perfection, youth, and appearances; however, choosing to create this quieter kind of vision board is our way of gently pushing back against that – and against following aesthetic trends.

-It’s rooted in being reflective and deeply honest with ourselves.
+It’s rooted in being reflective, discerning, and deeply honest with ourselves.

 And it’s quietly declaring that our lives are a living, breathing work of art shaped by intention.